 Dillon International has a long tradition of serving the children of Vietnam, both through adoption and humanitarian aid.
 Since 2000, Dillon International has raised money to support surgeries, orphanage improvements, and education scholarships.
 When the Vietnam Department of Adoptions re-opened the program for U.S. families in 2014 after a temporary closure, Dillon International was one of only two American agencies approved to work in Vietnam.

 - Boys and girls 20 months to 15 years old at time of arrival home

 - All children under 5 years will have identified medical and/or developmental needs ranging from minor and/or correctable to significant.

-- Children with medical or developmental needs
+- Children older than 5 years with no identified medical needs are available.

 Length of Marriage

 - At least 2 years for first marriage